 Hollenbeck Hall 226

 He has also published a number of articles and translations in major scholarly journals, including positions, American Journal of Chinese Studies, and Asian Theatre Journal.
-Dr. Choy has also taught at Stanford University and the Georgia Institute of Technology and Hong Kong Baptist University.
+Dr. Choy has also taught at Stanford University, the Georgia Institute of Technology and Hong Kong Baptist University.
 His teaching includes all levels of the Chinese language, business Chinese, translation workshop, and courses in Chinese cinema, culture and literature.
-He serves as the faculty advisor of Wittenberg's East Asian Studies Journal.

 - Ph.D.
 University of Colorado